kevinyizhang/kevinyizhang.github.io/_pages/about.md

 My name is Kevin Zhang, and I am a first-year PhD student in [Communication Sciences & Disorders](https://communication.northwestern.edu/academics/communication-sciences-and-disorders/) at Northwestern University.
 I am interested in how the general principles of perceptual learning manifest themselves in a variety of speech training tasks, including non-native phonetic learning, adaptation to foreign-accented speech, and the remediation of residual speech sound disorders.
 I always hope that my research can contribute to the evidence-based practices (EBP) of speech-language pathologists and second language teachers.

 Before coming to Northwestern, I received graduate training in linguistics at the [University of Kansas](https://linguistics.ku.edu/) and in language acquisition and disorders at [Syracuse University](https://artsandsciences.syracuse.edu/languages-literatures-and-linguistics/).

-*(Thank you for visiting my website!
-I am novice to Github, and this site is still in construction.
-I'm basically typing things as if I am in MS Word now.
-So, I'm trying to make sure that I understand the mechanism and make things work here.)*